musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 ---
 layout: post
-title: Equation Group Firewall Operations Catalogue
+title: Equation Group firewall operations catalogue
 date: 2016-08-16
 ---

 This week someone [auctioning hacking tools obtained from the NSA-based hacking group "Equation Group"](http://www.wsj.com/articles/group-claim-to-have-u-s-government-hacking-tools-for-sale-1471309022) released a dump of around 250 megabytes of "free" files for proof alongside the auction.

-The dump contains a set of exploits, implants and tools for hacking firewalls ("Firewall Operations").
+The dump contains a set of exploits, implants and tools for hacking firewalls ("firewall operations").
 This post aims to be a comprehensive list of all the tools contained or referenced in the dump.

 Exploits
 -